MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     013a1735 c745ec04000000  mov     dword ptr [ebp-14h],4 ss:002b:001bf7c4=cccccccc
     ```

-   Alternatively, we could have traveled to the end of the trace, and worked in reverse through the code to find that last point in the trace that the array memory location was written to.
+   Alternatively, we could have traveled to the end of the trace and worked in reverse through the code to find that last point in the trace that the array memory location was written to.

 **Use the TTD.Memory objects to view memory access**